ChristopherWMartin/ChristopherWMartin/content/post/experiments-with-cyanotypes.md

 * When cyanotypes are developed in plain water the print will darken dramatically as it dries.
 You can get a sneak peek at the final color by soaking your print in a roughly 10:1 mixure of water and hydrogen peroxide after the initial wash.
 You should see rich blues emerge instantly.

-* Rinsing your print in a potassium ferricyanide and water bath [has been said to](https://www.digitaltruth.com/products/photoformulary_tech/Formulary%20Cyanotype%20[07-0090].pdf) increase contrast and result in richer blues.
+* Rinsing your print in a potassium ferricyanide and water bath [has been said to](https://www.digitaltruth.com/products/photoformulary_tech/Formulary%20Cyanotype%20[07-0090].pdf) increase contrast and result in darker blues.
 I haven't found much success in this, however.

 ### 2. Toning